nus-cs2103-AY2324S2/ip/docs/README.md

 This would add this deadline task to the tasklist!

-Inputting the command "list will now show" :
+Inputting the command "list" will now show :

 ```
 1.[D][ ] buy a cake (by:Oct 22 2024 00:00)